Data Hunches: Incorporating Personal Knowledge into Visualizations: Abstract

 \section{Abstract}

-The trouble with data is that often it provides only an imperfect representation of the phenomenon of interest.
-When reading and interpreting data, personal knowledge about the data plays an important role.
-Data visualization, however, has neither a concept defining personal knowledge about datasets, nor the methods or tools to robustly integrate them into an analysis process, thus hampering analysts' ability to express their personal knowledge about datasets, and others to learn from such knowledge.
-In this work, we define such personal knowledge about datasets as \textit{data hunches} and elevate this knowledge to another form of data that can be externalized, visualized, and used for collaboration.
-We establish the implications of data hunches and provide a design space for externalizing and communicating data hunches through visualization techniques.
-We envision such a design space will empower users to externalize their personal knowledge and support the ability to learn from others' data hunches.
+The trouble with data is that it frequently provides only an imperfect representation of a phenomenon of interest.
+Experts who are familiar with their datasets will often make implicit, mental corrections when analyzing a dataset, or will be cautious not to be over-confident in any findings if caveats are present.
+However, the implicit knowledge about the caveats of a dataset are typically not collected in a structured way, which is problematic especially when teams work together who might have knowledge about different aspects of a dataset.
+In this work, we define such analyst's knowledge about datasets as \textit{data hunches}.
+We discuss the implications of data hunches and propose a set of techniques for recording and communicating data hunches through data visualization.
+Furthermore, we provide guidelines for designing visualizations that support recording and visualizing data hunches.
+We envision that data hunches will empower analysts to externalize their knowledge, facilitate collaboration and communication, and support the ability to learn from others' data hunches.